domokane/FinancePy/README.md

 ## Help Needed

-The current version of the code is very much a beta.
-Hence there is no guarantee on its exactness.
-If you have any questions or issues then please send them to me as a matter of urgency and I will do my best to investigate as quickly as possible.
+The current version of the code is a beta.
+If you have any questions or issues then please send them to me.
+Contact me via the github page.

 ## Author

 My name is Dr. Dominic O'Kane.
-I am a finance professor at the EDHEC Business School in Nice, France.
+I teach Finance at the EDHEC Business School in Nice, France.
+I have 12 years of industry experience and 10 years of academic experience.

 ## Installation

-FinancePy can be installed from pip
+FinancePy can be installed from pip using the command:

 pip install financepy

-or to upgrade
+To upgrade an existing installation type:

 pip install --upgrade financepy

 ## Dependencies

-FinancePy depends on Numpy and Numba and Scipy.
+FinancePy depends on Numpy, Numba and Scipy.

 ## Changelog